pgdr/talks/roadmap/PITCHME.md

 +++
 ##### Theory

-* The foundation of computer science is still important
+* Foundation of computer science: still important
-* Algorithms are crucial to Equinor
+* Algorithms are crucial to Equinor future
-* Statistics is becoming more important by the day
+* Statistics becomes more important by the day

 +++
 ##### Soft skills